darren-mccabe/taf/README.md

 > **TAF helps turn legal and procurement obligations into traceable governance safeguards, evidence indicators, and procurement-risk signals for AI systems used in digital forensics.**
 >
 > TAF is **not** a final compliance engine or legal opinion.
-> It is a **research and expert-review support framework** for making procurement evidence more visible, structured, and auditable.
+It is a **research and expert-review support framework** to make procurement evidence more visible, structured, and auditable.

 ---